#discover...

 Introduction

-The identity of a city is fuelled by its buildings, its visitors and inhabitants and the stories that are told about it.
-Rome has become the Eternal City, Paris the city of love and New York the city that never sleeps.
+Cities are tangible history.
+The architecture, construction, materials and purpose of buildings are indications of the political, cultural, financial and social circumstances under which they were created.
+The identity of a city is fuelled by its buildings, its visitors and inhabitants and the stories that are told about them.
+Rome became the Eternal cityParis the city of love and New York the city that never sleeps.
 Of course, you shouldn't stop at these stereotypes if you want to get to know these metropolises.
-Innsbruck has also collected a number of stories and anecdotes over the years.
+Innsbruck has also collected a lot of stories and anecdotes over the years.
 Depending on who wrote about Innsbruck, when and with what background, they provided a different view of the city and thus also shaped its identity.

-Bei Zirl fährt man ins Inntal herab.
+„Bei Zirl fährt man ins Inntal herab.
 Die Lage ist unbeschreiblich schön, und der hohe Sonnenduft machte sie ganz herrlich.
 Der Postillon eilte mehr, als ich wünschte: er hatte noch keine Messe gehört und wollte sie in Innsbruck, es war eben Marientag, um desto andächtiger zu sich nehmen.
 Nun rasselte es immer an dem Inn hinab, an der Martinswand vorbei, einer steil abgehenden ungeheuern Kalkwand.
 Zu dem Platze, wohin Kaiser Maximilian sich verstiegen haben soll, getraute ich mir wohl ohne Engel hin und her zu kommen, ob es gleich immer ein frevelhaftes Unternehmen wäre.
 Innsbruck liegt herrlich in einem breiten, reichen Tale zwischen hohen Felsen und Gebirgen.
 Erst wollte ich dableiben, aber es ließ mir keine Ruhe.
 Kurze Zeit ergetzte ich mich an dem Sohne des Wirts, einem leibhaftigen Söller.
 So begegnen mir nach und nach meine Menschen.
 Das Fest Mariä Geburt zu feiern, ist alles geputzt.
 Gesund und wohlhäbig, zu Scharen, wallfahrten sie nach Wilten, einem Andachtsorte, eine Viertelstunde von der Stadt gegen das Gebirge zu.
-Um zwei Uhr, als mein rollender Wagen das muntere bunte Gedränge teilte, war alles in frohem Zug und Gang.
+Um zwei Uhr, als mein rollender Wagen das muntere bunte Gedränge teilte, war alles in frohem Zug und Gang.“

 The description sounded more sober 70 years later.
 Innsbruckers today may be justifiably proud of their old town centre.
 In the 19th century, however, people didn't think much of the old walls.
 Innsbruck had also been gripped by the frenzy of modernisation and a complete redesign of the old town was not only considered.
 In 1862, a winning design was chosen for the new, neo-Gothic town hall on the site where the Old town hall including the town tower.
 From today's perspective, it is a stroke of luck that the funds were lacking at the time to realise the bold plans.
 In a travel report from 1846, however, the following is written about the old part of the city "am Fuße dieser Gebirgsdekoration im Innthale“ zu lesen:

-Alterthümliche Baudenkmale von Kunstinteresse besitzt Innsbruck, mit Ausnahme des goldnen Dachlgebäudes, keine.
-Zu dem freundlichen Eindruck, den ihr Anblick von dieser Seite hervorbringt, trägt der Umstand wesentlich bei, daß sie nicht, wie man vermuthen könnte, aus einer Mehrzahl von alterthümlichen, sondern im Gegentheil von neuern Gebäuden besteht… Die Häuser der Altstadt, mit Laubengängen nach italienischer Sitte versehen, sind mehrentheils von älterer, schlechter Bauart.
+„Alterthümliche Baudenkmale von Kunstinteresse besitzt Innsbruck, mit Ausnahme des goldnen Dachlgebäudes, keine.
+Zu dem freundlichen Eindruck, den ihr Anblick von dieser Seite hervorbringt, trägt der Umstand wesentlich bei, daß sie nicht, wie man vermuthen könnte, aus einer Mehrzahl von alterthümlichen, sondern im Gegentheil von neuern Gebäuden besteht… Die Häuser der Altstadt, mit Laubengängen nach italienischer Sitte versehen, sind mehrentheils von älterer, schlechter Bauart.“

 In den 1920er Jahren ließ der Schriftsteller Ödon von Horvath (1901 – 1938), ein spitzzüngiger Zyniker, der die Schrecken des ersten Weltkriegs und den Zerfall Österreich-Ungarns erlebt hatte, seine Romanfigur Kobler in “Der ewige Spießer“ noch profaner über Innsbruck denken.
 Die Nachkriegszeit war weniger poetisch als das Zeitalter der Romantik, in dem Goethe lebte.

 „Unter dieser Dunstwolke lag Innsbruck, die Hauptstadt des heiligen Landes Tirol.
-Kobler wusste nichts weiter von ihr, als dass sie ein berühmtes goldenes Dachl hat, einen preiswerten Tiroler Wein und dass der Reisende, der von Westen ankommt, zur linken Hand einige große Bordelle sehen kann.
+Kobler wusste nichts weiter von ihr, als dass sie ein berühmtes goldenes Dachl hat, einen preiswerten Tiroler Wein und dass der Reisende, der von Westen ankommt, zur linken Hand einige große Bordelle sehen kann.“

 There is no ONE Innsbruck, every era has its own Innsbruck.
 If you look at old city vedutas and panoramas of Innsbruck, you can see how much the city has changed.
 The Innsbruck of 1500 has as little to do with the Innsbruck of 1800 as the Innsbruck of 1900 has to do with the Innsbruck of 2000.
 If you start Innsbruck with the Roman colonisation, you walk through 2000 years of European history.